2Tricky4u/Automated-Analysis-and-Mutation-of-Software-Artifacts-against-AV-EDR/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Two-Run Differential Protocol
+### Three-Run Differential Protocol

-Each mutation round executes the **same artifact** (identical bytes, same SHA-256) under different trace modes on the same VM, then adds a dryrun on a clean VM.
+Each mutation round executes the **same artifact** (identical bytes, same SHA-256) three times: a baseline run (no instrumentation), an instrumented run (line tracing enabled), and a dryrun on a clean VM without AV.
+Comparing the three outcomes isolates real detections from instrumentation artifacts and carrier bugs.
 Only baseline-consistent detections feed into the learning loop.

 ```mermaid
 flowchart LR